cleercode/cleercode.github.com/_posts/2020-08-02-portfolio-presentations.md

 title: How to present your portfolio
 ---

 Over my seven years at as a designer at Google, I participated in dozens of product designer interview panels.
-A group of five of us designers (and some related roles) would gather in a conference room.
-Our job for the next hour was to listen to a candidate tell us about their past work - and then decide if they're really fit for the job.
+A group of five of us designers (and some related roles) would gather in a conference room with a potential teammate.
+Our task for the next hour was to listen to a candidate tell us about their past work - and then decide if they're really fit for the job.

-When I decided earlier this year to look for my next role, I found myself on the other side of the table - and all that experience didn't make it any less intimidating.
+When I decided earlier this year to look for my next role, I found myself on the other side of the table - and all my past experience didn't make it any less intimidating.
 Presenting yourself to others can be hard.
 So I'll share everything I know - in hope that it makes the process a little more approachable for you.

 ## Consider your audience
 As you would for any design problem, start with your users' needs and interests.